murderteeth/rarity-masterwork/README.md

 ### codex-items-weapons-2 and codex-items-armor-2

 Masterwork extends the original weapons and armor codexes to expose bonus effects.
 Several missing item descriptions were also filled in.
-And the "axe" in the original codex has been clarified, making it clear it's a throwing axe.
+And the "axe" in the original codex has been upgraded to the throwing axe described in d20.
+(That seemed like the original intention)

 ## Testing